 For rooms where a window stretches wall to wall, have the curtain rail curve inwards so you can pull the curtain right to the side, giving an uninterrupted view.

-Similarly to Jonathan Adler's home above, this living room features stand-out curtains in a bold colour, injecting this space with a vibrant energy.
-In this case it also sets the colour scheme for the whole room.
+This living room features stand-out curtains in a bold color, injecting this space with a vibrant energy.
+In this case, it also sets the color scheme for the whole room.
 Again, it doesn't add as much drama as a totally turquoise wall would but still packs a punch just in a more subtle way.

 For curtains that fade into the background and let the furniture and accessories do the talking, go for something unfussy and simple.